kimbostroem/kbstat/README.md

 ## Example

-In MATLAB, change to the `demo' folder and run the `kbstat_demo' script.
-The demo script illustrates the GLM analysis of artificially generated data from the fictional scenario of athletes performing long jumps with and without having eaten chocolate beforehand.
-The results are stored in a folder called `Chocolate`, which is created if it does not exist, otherwise its contents are overwritten.
+In MATLAB, change to the `demo` folder and run the `kbstat_demo` script.
+The demo script illustrates the GLM analysis of artificially generated data for the fictional scenario of male and female athletes performing long jumps with and without having eaten chocolate beforehand.
+The results are stored in a folder called `Results`, which is created if it does not exist, otherwise its contents are overwritten.

+## How to cite

+When using this script in your publications, cite it using the following APA citation or its equivalent:

+Boström, K. J. (2024). *Kbstat* (Version 1.0) [MATLAB]. https://github.com/kimbostroem/kbstat.git.